n1ckfg/AEToolbox/readme.txt

 5. Particle Rig* (no selection): Creates a null controller for *Particular* particles.
 6. Camera Rig (no selection): Creates a camera rigged for point-of-interest and DoF control.
 7. MoSketch Rig (no selection): Creates a null with 3D controls for use with Motion Sketch.
+8. Photo Rig (layer selection): Creates precomps that each display one frame from a sequence.

 IV.
 DEPTH
 1. Split s3D Pair (layer selection): Splits a stereo 3D pair video into two left and right comps.